zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 **Solution**
 Configure `introspectUrl` properly to contain the full URL of the Identity Provider introspect end-point.

-### API ML cannot validate the OIDC access token because of Identity Provider certificate misconfiguration
+### API ML cannot validate the OIDC access token due to misconfiguration of the Identity Provider certificate

 **Symptom**